Tailormap/tailormap-viewer/README.md

 ```

 This runs Tailormap on http://localhost:8080/ together with a PostgreSQL container to store configuration.
 The port (and other options) can
-be changed by copying `.env.template` to `.env` and changing the variables.
-Tailormap will only accept connections from the loopback
+be changed by copying `.env.template` to `.env` and changing the variables (or use the `--env-file <file>` argument).
+Tailormap will only
-interface.
+accept connections from the loopback interface.

 Remove the Tailormap stack using `docker compose down` (add `-v` to remove the volume with the database).

 By default, the latest development Docker image will be used (tagged with `snapshot`).
 This is published automatically by a GitHub Action on
 every change to the `main` branch, so this might be an unstable version.
-To use the latest (stable) released version, copy `.env.template`
+To use the latest (stable) released version, set the `VERSION`
-to `.env` and set the `VERSION` variable to `latest` before running.
-To update a running stack after a new version is released,
+variable to `latest` before running.
+To update a running stack after a new version is released, run `docker compose` with the `pull` and
-run `docker compose` with the `pull` and `up` commands but _check the release notes beforehand_ because it may contain important information
-about upgrading to a new version.
+`up` commands but _check the release notes beforehand_ because it may contain important information about upgrading to a new version.

 ## Running just the Tailormap container